 So which Vitamin C formula should you use?
 Our range is extensive, meaning there are options for all skin types.

 This serum is an ideal starting point for newcomers to the ingredient.
 It delivers a powerful dose of Ascorbyl Glucoside (which converts to pure Vitamin C on the skin’s surface), while also remaining delicate and gentle.

 Best for those already accustomed to Vitamin C, this creamy balm features 30% pure L-ascorbic Acid, meaning it’s excellent for oily skin.
 It also works brilliantly as a base for makeup.

 If you’re keen to start small and combine Vitamin C into your routine in a seamless way, this multi-vitamin moisturizer is a brilliant all-rounder, with Niacinamide and Vitamin E also in its INCI list.

-This overnight gel treatment works wonders for hyperpigmentation, uneven patches and dark spots, and as well as its star ingredient, also contains 2% Vitamin C for an added brightening boost.
+This gel treatment works wonders for hyperpigmentation, uneven patches and dark spots, and as well as its star ingredient, also contains 2% Vitamin C for an added brightening boost.